arsenanai/laravel-commands-example/readme.md

 # Synchronize KATO
 =======

-This programm was delevoped to synchronize Kazakhstani Classifier of administrative-territorial objects (KATO) dictionaries, uses Laravel's command line interface
+This programm was delevoped to synchronize tables in laravel, uses Artisan console

 ## Software requirements